damok6/vagrant-ansible-mesos-marathon-cluster/README.md

 Some items on the immediate horizon for this project are:

-* [ ] Use vagrant hostmanager plugin to automatically update host OS list of hosts
+* [x] ~~Use vagrant hostmanager plugin to automatically update host OS list of hosts~~ Use only IP addresses for Mesos Agents rather than hostnames.
 * [ ] Add Mesos-DNS (on master most likely)
 * [ ] Add load balancer
 * [ ] Use Vagrant public IP address with optional switch